AaronL44/Jenkins-Guides/CI-CDE-GUIDE.md

 ![Public key](images/Public%20key.png)

 Ensure you check "Allow write access"
+- This allows the changes to merge to main branch.
+Write access allows it to interact and make changes to the github repo (merge project later).

 Finally select "add key".